KK7NZY/cheat-sheets/Turning SFPM.md

-Turning speeds are adjusted to the feed rate of (0.010/rev.), and depth of cut of 0.062.

 [[Cutting-Speed Correction Factors for Feed and Depth of Cut When Turning]]

 | Material | HSS SFM (Range) | Carbide SFM (Range) |